We sell replacement motors, bearings, guides, shafts, retainer clips, barrels, retainer rings and lids.

 A-R6 Tumbler Motor Pulley

 This pulley fits the motor on all A-R model Thumler's Tumblers.
 This Thumler's A-R6 pulley has a 1/4" bore diameter and 3/4" outside diameter.
+A 2mm allen wrench is needed to adjust or install pulley.

 This motor fits the Thumler's A-R6 rock tumbler.
 It is thermally protected, which means it will automatically shut off if it gets too hot.
 It is very easy to attach and get back to tumbling.